-- Demonstrate at least 10 working open standard processes, procedures and services across several logistics nodes providing seamless access to users.
-Processes, procedures, and services are expected to have an open access definition and scalability aspects need to be addressed. - Develop and demonstrate further compatibility and interoperability of the full range of standardised multimodal transport units (from containers to boxes), also across transport modes.
+Demonstrate at least 10 working open standard processes, procedures and services across several logistics nodes providing seamless access to users.
+Processes, procedures, and services are expected to have an open access definition and scalability aspects need to be addressed.

 In line with the 2030 Climate Target Plan the baseline for the greenhouse gas emissions reduction is at least 55% below 1990 levels.